utfpr-gp-tsi/utfpr-gp-tsi.github.io/_docs/05-sending-email/05-sending-email.md

 ---
-title: Tutorial Email
+title: Sending emails with Gmail and Mailtrap
 ---

-# Configuration for sending email
+# Sending emails with Gmail and Mailtrap

 ### **Gmail configuration**